-The Australian consumer foodservice industry is valued at A\$59 billion.
+The Australian consumer foodservice industry is valued at A\$60 (US\$44) billion.
 Australia's commercial foodservice sector is a competitive market and with an ageing population, the institutional foodservice sector (aged care, hospitals, etc.) continues to grow.
 Most industry operators in the hotel and resort sector derive a significant portion of revenue from the sale of meals and beverages prepared at onsite restaurants.
-Information on the effects of government reaction to COVID-19, and the effects of the restrictions introduced, are included throughout the Food Service - Hotel Restaurant and Institutional Industry report.
+COVID-19 related government restrictions have had a large impact on the HRI sector over the last two years.
+As a greater proportion of the Australian population is vaccinated, government restrictions are expected to ease by the end of 2021.
+For more information, please see the latest Food Service - Hotel Restaurant and Institutional Industry report.